markoliverbrawn/moby-timeline/README.md

 </html>
 ```
 This will create a bare bones timeline in black, with one "Timescale", a scale, and a single event.

+## Features
+1. Drag to scroll
+2. Manually trigger jump-to-date for external navs
+3. "Unlimited" timescales and regions
+4. Load from AJAX or config
+5. CSS styled for granular design customisation
+6. Custom loadFunction-ality